Go Back Alfa Romeo Bulletin Board & Forums > Alfa Romeo Technical Forums > 164 & 168 (1991-1995)

 7. Now go back to transmission and check that gear shifting bell crank did not lift up.
 Refer 164 manual see section 16-38.

-8. Now to change Accumulator Spring you will need to either remove those loose ten (10) Torx 27 bolts and carefully mark remember where two shorter ones go or hold them in place with a square piece of clean stiff material as you turn valve body upside down.
+8. Now to change Accumulator Spring you will need to remove those loose ten (10) Torx 27 bolts and carefully mark remember where two shorter ones go or hold them in place with a square piece of clean stiff material as you turn valve body upside down.

 9. Before you remove end cover index 26.440 notice Accumulator A has a small spring loaded passing gear plunger with roller on it sticking out other end.
 Be sure it is spring loaded and moves against spring.
 How springy depends on condition of infamous rear spring inside.
 There are two springs as I mentioned earlier for this plunger.
 One index 26.340 nearest to roller end not the bad one.